Regulations of the "King Matt’s Family Education Area" at the POLIN Museum of the History of Polish Jews

 § 1.
 General provisions

-- These regulations define the rules of admission and stay at the Family Education Center "At King Matt's" (hereinafter referred to as "MER"), located at the premises of the POLIN Museum of the History of Polish Jews (hereinafter: "Museum") with its offices in Warsaw (00- 157), located at ul.
+- These regulations define the rules of admission and stay at the King Matt’s Family Education Area (hereinafter referred to as "MER"), located at the premises of the POLIN Museum of the History of Polish Jews (hereinafter: "Museum") with its offices in Warsaw (00- 157), located at ul.
 Anielewicza 6, entered into the register of cultural institutions kept by the Minister of Culture and National Heritage under the number RIK 89/2014.

 - MER consists of two rooms, a toilet for children, a café space, as well as office and technical facilities.